 WKU just outside the top-25 in the national rankings

 Kolinske closing in on 1000th career kill

 Milwaukee falls, 3-1, to last year's Sun Belt Conference champs

 Susie Johnson has continued the winning tradition of Milwaukee Panther volleyball.

-Johnson was named head coach in May of 2007 after 10 years as an assistant and associate head coach in Milwaukee.
+Johnson was named head coach in May of 2007 after 10 years as an assistant and associate head coach at Milwaukee.
 All she has done since is lead UWM to 137 wins, five regular-season titles, four league-tournament crowns and four NCAA Tournament berths.

 Her overall run has included the first undefeated Horizon League season in 17 years, a school-record 18-match winning streak and the program's best-ever NCAA Tournament performance - a heartbreaking five-set loss to Dayton in 2009.